-At this time, it is difficult to know exactly what will happen as the result of marijuana legalization.
+At this time, it is difficult to know exactly what will happen as a result of marijuana legalization.
 However, it is likely to have a number of effects including:

 - How Will It Affect Insurance Rates